-Right now, millions of people are working remotely for the first time, and they’re doing so on company laptops and mobile devices.
+In early 2020, millions of people started working remotely for the first time on their companies’ laptops and mobile devices.

-And with millions of these devices now offsite, this throws but one more wrinkle in tech support’s security plans—in addition to worrying about insecure networks and malware attacks, IT must also safeguard against physical theft.
+And with millions of these devices now offsite, this threw but one more wrinkle in tech support’s security plans—in addition to worrying about insecure networks and malware attacks, IT also has to now safeguard against physical theft.

 Yes, device encryption is the logical fail-safe for such a scenario and a must-have for any remote IT setup.
 Yet, being able to encrypt devices at scale—and with limited disruption to employees—isn’t so easy, especially for organizations that have stringent security protocols and employees that are unaccustomed to working offsite.